travigd/documentation/projections/projections-config.md

 By default, projections will try to perform writes as quickly as they come through.
 This can add a lot of pressure to a node, especially for projections that emit to many different streams.
 If you see your projections causing frequent commit timeouts or slow reads, you can try lowering this value to see if there is any improvement.

+> [!NOTE]
-Do note that lower values may cause the projection to slow down as the number of writes are throttled, but the trade off for this is cleaner logs and fewer commit timeouts.
+> Lower values may cause the projection to slow down as the number of writes are throttled, but the trade off for this is cleaner logs and fewer commit timeouts.

 By default, this is unbounded, allowing a projection to write as fast as it can.